TERMINOLOGY: HOW TO OPEN UP A FIREPLACE…

-Camelot’s Thermovent fire is one of the lowest emission open fires of its type and is CE marked.
-That means it meets the Europe wide standards on minimum efficiency and emissions.
+Camelot’s Thermovent fire is one of the lowest emission open fires of its type.
 It achieves lower emissions than a normal open fire by keeping the gases from the fire down in the fire as long as possible (without smoking) so they have maximum chance to burn off.
 The 3 sided design (plus flue ways above) also creates a hot pocket which raises the overall temperature around the flame compared to a simple fire grate further increasing the opportunity for emissions from the fire to burn off.

 The proposed clean air act in 2022 will raise the bar still further.
 We are currently working on new developments to establish how Thermovent can be developed to meet these new standards.

 Choosing the right wood and coal

 Having quality, well-prepared wood for your open fire can make all the difference to the performance of your fire, your enjoyment living with it, and the amount of heat you get out of it.
 It is also going to become a key thread of new legislation in 2022 where the government will be introducing actions to ensure only good well seasoned wood is easily available but its hard to see them being able to stop those who have their own wood source from using it.

 This link gives an outline of the various types.
 In short – if in doubt, go for Ash!
 If you’re looking for a great book on wood to burn for your fire – look no further than Vincent Thurkettles’ ‘The wood fire handbook’ : http://www.wood-fires.co.uk/handbook.html